 Outcasts from different parts of society, ethnicity, beliefs are being drawn together.
 Coincidence?

 It gets more difficult for them to fit into society.
-Living their safe lives, they cannot ignore what is happening around them.
+Living safe lives, they cannot ignore what is happening around them.
 They sense something odd in the world.
 Sometimes they see things… people… that no one else sees.
 Their friends and family can’t understand them.
 They can’t understand themselves.

 Natural disasters, severe weather, uprisings, global political upheaval and unrest cause instability around the world.
 First world countries government and economy destabilizes.
 Middle class families find themselves homeless struggling to survive.